b100guc/text-to-from-binary/README.md

 # text-to-from-binary
-Easy to use. user friendly UI.
+Easy to use.
+User friendly UI.

-Text to/from Binary Converter
+Text to/from Binary Converter.

 !!feel free to use code.!!